Worldpay’s approach to Brexit – answering your questions

 Does an extension to Article 50 change the approach?

-Worldpay has been preparing for a ‘no deal’ Brexit on 29 March for some time.
-We will have informed you of our plans to switch any non-UK European Economic Area (non-UK EEA) business to our existing non-UK EEA service providing company, Worldpay B.V.
+Worldpay has been preparing for the possibility of a ‘no deal’ Brexit for some time.
+We have now switched the vast majority of our non-UK European Economic Area (non-UK EEA) merchants to our existing non-UK EEA service providing company, Worldpay B.V.
 This is to help ensure that Worldpay continues to have the legal right to process for you.

 Given the lack of certainty as to a final outcome, Worldpay has had no choice but to take this action in order to ensure an orderly transition of any non-UK EEA business.

-Note that Worldpay intends to switch all of our non-UK EEA customers on or before 11 April.
-If Article 50 is extended further, any remaining ‘switch’ activities will be assessed and scheduled appropriately.
+Note that Worldpay intends to ‘switch’ any outstanding non-UK EEA customers on or before 31 January 2020.
+If Article 50 is extended further or a deal is reached and the agreed transition period takes effect, any remaining ‘switch’ activities will be assessed and scheduled appropriately.
 We will not at this stage be transferring UK customers back to our UK service providing companies, as Worldpay B.V. can continue to provide services in the UK.

 If you would like any more information, please contact your usual Worldpay support team.